Jim Carstairs: Arsenal

 Growing up in Chigwell, Carstairs began his career as a schoolboy at West Ham United and then served an apprenticeship at First Division club Arsenal.
 During the 1987–88 season, he was a part of the youth team which defeated Doncaster Rovers over two legs to win the FA Youth Cup.
 Despite signing a two-year professional contract, Carstairs failed to force his way into the first team picture.

 Carstairs joined Third Division club Brentford on a one-month loan in February 1991, in an attempt to fill the club's problematic left back position.
 His loan was extended for a second month and he made 11 appearances before returning to Highbury after his loan expired in April.
 Carstairs joined Second Division club Cambridge United on loan in July 1991, but failed to make a league appearance.
-Following another loan during the first half of the 1991–92, Carstairs departed Arsenal on a permanent transfer.
+Following another loan during the first half of the 1991–92 season, Carstairs departed Arsenal on a permanent transfer.

 Stockport County

 Carstairs moved to Third Division club Stockport County on loan in November 1991.
-After seven appearances, he signed a permanent contract and made a total of 24 appearances during the 1991–92 season, though Stockport were denied promotion to the second-tier after defeat to Peterborough United in the 1992 Third Division play-off Final.
+After seven appearances, he signed a permanent contract and made a total of 24 appearances during the 1991–92 season, though Stockport were denied promotion to the second-tier after defeat to Peterborough United in the 1992 Third Division play-off final.
 Carstairs made 23 appearances during the 1992–93 season and scored two goals.
 He largely failed to figure during the 1993–94 season, making just one Football League Trophy appearance.
 Carstairs departed the club during the season, having made 48 appearances and scored two goals during his time at Edgeley Park.

-Enfield Town
+Enfield

 After his departure from Stockport County, Carstairs returned to North London to drop into non-League football and sign for Isthmian League Premier Division club Enfield in 1994.
 He had four successful years with the club, winning the division title in his first season and finishing runner-up in 1995–96 and 1996–97.
 He departed the club at the end of the 1997–98 season.